chipsalliance/firrtl-spec/spec.md

 # Statements

+A module body consists of a sequence of statements.
-Statements are used to describe the components within a module and how they interact.
+Statements declare the circuit components and describe their connectivity.

 ## Connects

-The connect statement is used to specify a physically wired connection between two circuit components.
+The components of a module can be connected together using `connect`{.firrtl} statements.

 The following example demonstrates connecting a module's input port to its output port, where port `myinput`{.firrtl} is connected to port `myoutput`{.firrtl}.